Sunday, June 23, 2024

 Arun Kumar + AI

 In the previous post I discussed how my senses can only perceive a small fraction of what exists.
 I can only see only 0.0035% of the electromagnetic spectrum between 380 nanometers (nm) (violet) to about 750 nanometers (nm) (red) and can hear compression (or longitudinal) waves that travel through the air and have frequency between 20Hz to 20,000 Hz.
 My range of hearing and vision being limited does not mean that there are no electromagnetic and compression waves beyond the limits of my perception.
-It just means that anything happening out there which falls outside the range of my sensory physiology does not get registered.
+It just means that anything happening outside the range of my sensory physiology does not get registered.

 Right now, there are worlds beyond the reach of my perception of which I am not aware.